KasparEtter/ef1p/pages/email/email.md

 </figcaption>
 </figure>

-Unlike a dedicated email client, which typically stores the downloaded messages in the persistent memory of your device for offline access, you have to be connected to the Internet to use webmail.
+Unlike a dedicated mail client, which typically stores the downloaded messages in the persistent memory of your device for offline access, you have to be connected to the Internet to use webmail.
 While not generally desirable,